 Transcatheter aortic valve replacement (TAVR) is valve replacement without open-heart surgery.
-It is also called catheter-based or percutaneous aortic valve replacement.
+It is also called catheter-based or percutaneous (through the skin) aortic valve replacement.

-While open-heart (surgical) aortic valve replacement is the gold standard treatment for severe symptomatic native aortic valve stenosis, there are patients who are not candidates for open-heart surgery.
-These inoperable patients may be unable to undergo traditional surgery because of factors such as age, history of heart disease, frailty, or other health issues.
+While open-heart (surgical) aortic valve replacement is the gold standard treatment for severe aortic valve stenosis, there are patients who may not be able to undergo traditional surgery because of factors such as age, history of heart disease, frailty, or other health issues.
 For these patients, TAVR may be an option.

 During TAVR, the replacement valve is compressed on a balloon and moved to the heart by a catheter.
 The new valve is inflated within the patient's non-functioning valve and remains in place.

 You will receive specific instructions from our TAVR coordinator, Lynn Harris.
 If you have questions, she can be reached at (801) 507-4795.

 TAVR is performed in a hybrid catheterization/operating room in the CV Cath Lab.
 On the day of your procedure, you need to come to Intermountain Medical Center – building 4 (Heart & Lung Center).
 Follow the signs to Patient Registration on the first floor.

 If you have questions please call us: 801-507-4701.